-For more information about registering Uyuni with SUSE Customer Center, see [ Installation > General-requirements > ].
+For more information about registering Uyuni with SUSE Customer Center, see [Installation > General-requirements >].

-When you have registered, all SUSE Linux Enterprise modules will be activated.
-You will also need to activate the Public Cloud module.
+When you have registered, all SUSE Linux Enterprise modules are activated.
+You also need to activate the Public Cloud module.
 Do this from the command prompt on your instance: